Mukund2502/UP_DOC/README.md

 #### 2. TeamCity as the CI Server:

 TeamCity Server pulls the code from GitHub.
-The server orchestrates the build process by distributing tasks to one or more TeamCity Agents.
+The server orchestrates the build process by distributing tasks to a TeamCity Agent.
 TeamCity Agent is responsible for running the build tasks, which include compiling the code, running automated tests, and preparing the application for deployment.
-Once the code is successfully built and tested, the TeamCity Server pushes the build artifacts to the deployment stage.

 #### 3 .
 Deployment to AWS EC2:

 After the build is complete, the application is deployed onto an EC2 instance in the us-east-1a availability zone within the N. Virginia region of AWS Cloud.
 The EC2 instance hosts the application and connects to other services, such as the database.
 #### 4. Database Integration (MSSQL):

-The application on EC2 communicates with an MSSQL Server hosted either on the same EC2 instance or on another instance.
+The application on EC2 communicates with an MSSQL Server hosted on another instance.
 This server handles data storage, management, and retrieval.
 MSSQL (Microsoft SQL Server) is the database engine responsible for the relational data used by the application.
 #### 5. Monitoring and Logging: